matteuscruz/matteuscruz/README.md

 ## Hi, I'm Mateus Cruz

 Ph.D.
-Candidate in Telecommunications Engineering | AI Researcher | Software Developer
+Candidate in Electrical Engineering | AI Researcher | Software Developer

-I am a Ph.D. candidate at two Brazilian research institutions.
-At the **Instituto Nacional de Telecomunicações (INATEL)**, my research focuses on the **decentralization of learning through Federated Learning and Blockchain**, investigating how distributed and trustless architectures can enable privacy-preserving, collaborative AI systems.
+I'm a Ph.D. candidate with experience in two research institutions, Unifei and Inatel.
+During my time at the Instituto Nacional de Telecomunicações (INATEL), I conducted research on decentralized learning approaches based on Federated Learning and Blockchain, exploring distributed architectures for privacy-preserving and collaborative AI systems.
+Additionally, during my Master’s research, I investigated IoT-based solutions for agriculture using LoRa communication technologies, focusing on low-power wireless networks for Computer Vision and Machine Learning models, edge-enabled sensing, and smart monitoring systems for agricultural applications.

+Currently, I am pursuing a Ph.D. in Electrical Engineering at the Federal University of Itajubá (UNIFEI), where my research focuses on Neural Architecture Search (NAS) for EEG-based deep learning models targeting resource-constrained embedded devices.
+My work investigates hardware-aware optimization techniques for designing efficient neural networks capable of performing intelligent signal analysis in low-power edge computing environments.

-My background spans **Computer Science, Telecommunications, and Data Science**, providing a multidisciplinary foundation for developing AI-driven solutions at the intersection of **Edge AI, IoT, and distributed intelligence**.
+My background spans **Engeneering, Computer Science, Data Science and Artificial Intelligence System**, providing a multidisciplinary foundation for developing AI-driven solutions at the intersection of **Edge AI, IoT, and distributed intelligence**.